drzel/.vimrc/README.md

 # Ruby on Rails & Neovim in Lubuntu Virtual Machine

 ## VirtualBox
-Download and install latest for your OS from https://www.virtualbox.org/wiki/Downloads
+Download and install latest files for your OS from https://www.virtualbox.org/wiki/Downloads

 ## Lubuntu
 * Download latest .iso file from http://lubuntu.net/